 Generally, patients begin with mild exercise several times a week on a walking track, treadmill or stationary bicycle.
 Heart rate, blood pressure and EKG are monitored throughout the program.
 As they become stronger, their sessions may become longer or more challenging.
 Activities, such as light weight training, may be added to improve strength, flexibility and balance.

-In conjunction with its cardiac rehabilitation program, Scripps offers complementary medicine services at the Scripps Center for Integrative Medicine, including acupuncture, biofeedback and therapeutic yoga.
+In conjunction with its cardiac rehabilitation program, Scripps offers complementary medicine services at the Scripps Center for Integrative Medicine.
+This includes acupuncture, biofeedback and therapeutic yoga.

 A recent clinical trial that looked at the benefits of yoga after a heart attack found that yoga-based cardiac rehab was safe and improved quality of life, according to the American College of Cardiology.

-“Yoga is a good way to reconnect mind, body and spirit — and build up your resilience to face whatever stressors or obstacles come your way,” says Dr. Uddin, who is a certified yoga instructor.
+“Yoga is a good way to reconnect mind, body and spirit.
+It can help build up your resilience to face whatever stressors or obstacles come your way,” says Dr. Uddin, who is a certified yoga instructor.

-In addition to exercise, cardiac rehab programs often include nutritional guidance from a registered dietitian, who can help with weight loss if needed, educate patients about heart-healthy foods and help them create appropriate eating plans.
+In addition to exercise, cardiac rehab programs often include nutritional guidance.
+A registered dietitian can help with weight loss, educate patients about heart-healthy foods and help them create appropriate eating plans.
 Stress management is another part of the program.
 Patients learn relaxation skills and other ways to manage and reduce negative emotions.

 Cardiac rehabilitation participants often meet and get to know others who've had heart problems and can relate to their physical and emotional recovery.

-These participants often exercise together, both in and out of the program, and look to each other for support as they learn to make lifestyle changes.
+These participants often exercise together, both in and out of the program.
+They look to each other for support as they learn to make lifestyle changes.

 Ask your physician or cardiologist if cardiac rehabilitation is appropriate for you.
 Medicare and many insurance plans cover these programs for qualified candidates.